-A member noted that they didn't think they had received a leaflet.
+DW noted that he didn't think he had received a leaflet.
 AECOM took an action to follow up with the printing and delivery company.

-Post-meeting note - The member later confirmed that they had received a leaflet.
+Post-meeting note - DW later confirmed that he had received a leaflet.
 AECOM to follow up with the printing and delivery company for avoidance of doubt.

-Excitement at the proposals was expressed and the member was keen to look over the detail.
-They highlighted that, in their view, something 'big' needs to be done to achieve a significant modal shift.
-In their experience they find that inexperienced cyclists are happy to travel on traffic-free paths, but cycling on the road is a big step and one that many feel uncomfortable making.
-It is important to have a network that would allow people to cycle as part of day-to-day journeys.
-It was highlighted that networks and routes are only as strong as their weakest part, and that a sub-standard section can put users off using the whole route / network.
+DW expressed excitement at the proposals and was keen to look over the detail.
+He highlighted that, in his view, something 'big' needs to be done to achieve a significant modal shift.
+In his experience through his role at Changes, he finds that inexperienced cyclists are happy to travel on traffic-free paths, but cycling on the road is a big step and one that many feel uncomfortable making.
+DW feels that it is important to have a network that would allow people to cycle as part of day-to-day journeys.
+He highlighted that networks and routes are only as strong as their weakest part, and that a sub-standard section can put users off using the whole route / network.

-It was noted that compromises will likely be required, particularly with regards to parking and the 'car lobby', and the importance of having political backing was highlighted.
-It was noted that Elected Members have been engaged on the project and ELC have done a lot of work to build political support.
+DW noted that compromises will likely be required, particularly with regards to parking and the 'car lobby', and he highlighted the importance of having political backing.
+WP noted that Elected Members have been engaged on the project and ELC have done a lot of work to build political support.

-The details at the junction of Milton Road East and the A199 and the route along Linkfield Road were mentioned.
-In both cases the need to consider all manoeuvres that cyclists would undertake as highlighted, and not just along the primary route corridor.
-It was also said that a two-way separate cycle lane on the north side of Linkfield Road would seem to be the most obvious solution.
-It was noted that the plans are at a high level at this stage and that the detail will be developed in due course, however these are all points that will be considered in the design.
+DW spoke about the details at the junction of Milton Road East and the A199 and the route along Linkfield Road.
+In both cases he highlighted the need to consider all manoeuvres that cyclists would undertake, and not just along the primary route corridor.
+He also said that it was his view that a two-way separate cycle lane on the north side of Linkfield Road would seem to be the most obvious solution.
+WP noted that the plans are at a high level at this stage and that the detail will be developed in due course, however these are all points that will be considered in the design.

-It was highlighted that students at the university like the traffic-free path between Edinburgh and Musselburgh.
-It was noted that cyclists are not as comfortable cycling on the roads and in a few areas in particular:
+SW agreed with DW's points and highlighted that students at the university like the traffic-free path between Edinburgh and Musselburgh.
+She noted that cyclists are not as comfortable cycling on the roads and highlighted a few areas in particular:

 - Whitehill Farm Road where there is parking on both sides of the road and cyclists tend to travel close to the parked vehicles to provide some space to traffic.
-This risks them being struck by the door of a vehicle. - Junction at the Ship Inn
+This risks them being struck by the door of a vehicle. - · Junction at the Ship Inn

-It was noted that NCN route 76 is very convoluted and people find it difficult to find and follow.
-It was said that providing more direct and visible infrastructure would be beneficial.
-The existing speed cushions on New Street were highlighted and how these encourage cyclists to weave to avoid them (from the primary riding position to the secondary riding position).
-An alternative traffic calming should be considered in future.
-These comments were noted and it was suggested that there may be a general preference towards raised tables as these also provide a benefit for crossing pedestrians.
+SW noted that NCN route 76 is very convoluted and people find it difficult to find and follow.
+She said she feels that providing more direct and visible infrastructure would be beneficial.
+SW also highlighted the existing speed cushions on New Street and how these encourage cyclists to weave to avoid them (from the primary riding position to the secondary riding position).
+She suggested that alternative traffic calming should be considered in future.
+WP noted these comments and suggested that there may be a general preference towards raised tables as these also provide a benefit for crossing pedestrians.

-It was noted that engaging with schools is key and that the engagement and new infrastructure could encourage more pupils to cycle to school.
+SW noted that engaging with schools is key and that the engagement and new infrastructure could encourage more pupils to cycle to school.

-A general preference towards two-way separate cycle lanes was expressed, as this provides a bit more space for overtaking and for longer types of bicycle, such as adapted and recumbent bikes.
+SW expressed a general preference towards two-way separate cycle lanes, as this provides a bit more space for overtaking and for longer types of bicycle, such as adapted and recumbent bikes.